weaverwhale/docs/src/pages/oncall/realissue2.md

 The pixel is throwing errors related to timing out; this means we have a sick pod (or pods) that are not responding to requests.
 This is causing a spike in errors and container restarts, confirmed by Chezki.

+NOTE: Sick **pods** can be deleted, not entire deployments.

 <img src="/p3.png" /><br>

 ## 📝 Resolution

-Delete the pod and allow kubernetes to recreate it, effectively healing itself.
+**Delete the sick pod** and allow kubernetes to recreate it, effectively healing itself.

 <img src="/p4.png" /><br>